hpwit/ESPLiveScript/README.md

 **NB: if you have several functions it the same script you can call any of the function**

+## Deleting an executable

+To delete an executable hence freeing the used memory by the binary use: `exec.free()`

 <!-- TOC --><a name="the-function-you-call-can-have-input-parameters"></a>
-## The function you call can have input parameters
+# The function you call can have input parameters

 To add parameter to the exection call
 ```C